Zomuro/Siegfried-Siege/README.md

 </p>

 ### Summary
 Many fortresses have fallen to **Siegfried**, whose experiences have taught him how to efficiently shatter and build fortifications.
-Under his command, pawns will destroy buildings twice as fast while constructing them 30% faster by default.
+As an officer, your role is to manage your troops and follow his orders, which will give your soldiers various boons.
+Under his authority, pawns will destroy buildings twice as fast while constructing them 30% faster by default.
 And in the thick of combat, their need for food is only 80% of normal.

 Otherwise, his tales will reflect the unpredictability of war.